mwiertlewski/mwiertlewski.github.io/_people/khoubeib_kanzari.md

 cv: CV_khoubeib-kanzari.pdf
 address:
   - Biorobotique, Institut des Sciences du Mouvement Etienne-Jules MAREY,
   - 163 Avenue de Luminy, 13009 Marseille, France
 ---

 ### Research
-As part of the PHASE project "Perception and Handling enabled by Artificial tactile SEnsing" khoubeib kanzari is interested in the human perception of haptic textures in static.
+As part of the PHASE project "Perception and Handling enabled by Artificial tactile SEnsing" Khoubeib Kanzari is interested in the human perception of haptic textures in static.

 ### Bio
 A graduate of the National School of Engineering in Tunis, he has been a study and image processing engineer at the Institute of Movement Sciences (ISM) since 2019.

 <hr>